Model Classes in AD4M

 - No

-authorproperty: JSON schemas cannot define a top-levelauthorproperty (conflicts with built-in AD4M property) - Required properties: At least one property must be required or have an initial value
+authorproperty: Conflicts with the built-in AD4Mauthorfield - Required properties: At least one property must be required or have an initial value

-- Performance: For better semantic querying, consider flattening complex objects into separate properties
+- Performance: For better querying, consider flattening complex objects into separate properties

 Best Practices